Great-Sun-Group/credex-core/README.md

 **and they owe me,**\
 **we're square.**

+The credex ecosystem actualizes the Credex Principle in the Minute Transaction Queue (MTQ), which tracks payable and receivable invoices for members' accounts, finds loops of value creation, and cancels payable and receivable invoices against each other in "credloops" in which every debt is reduced by an equal value.
+This is a GAAP-compliant accounting process that any person or business can benefit from.

+In accounting terms, a credex is a contingent asset for one party and a contingent liability for the other.
+These asset/liability pairs are automatically strung together into credloops wherever possible across the credex ecosystem.
+When a credloop is created and cleared, every account in the loop will have an accounts payable invoice cancelled against an equivalent accounts receivable invoice.

 ## Credcoin Principle

 **Every human is entitled to one equal share of the value of the natural wealth entering the organic economy.**\
 **Every human is responsible to provide value equal to the amount of natural wealth that they consume.**

-The credex ecosystem actualizes the Credex Principle in the Minute Transaction Queue (MTQ), which tracks payable and receivable invoices for members' accounts, finds loops of value creation, and cancels payable and receivable invoices against each other in "credloops" in which every debt is reduced by an equal value.
-This is a GAAP-compliant accounting process that any person and any business can benefit from.

 The ecosystem actualizes the Credcoin Principle in the Daily Credcoin Offering (DCO), which updates exchange rates across the ecosystem daily.
 Every 24h, the DCO makes this equation true: one credcoin today equals the number of members participating in the DCO today divided by the value of natural wealth entering the organic economy through the DCO today.